Varsha-Kulkarni/VideoPlayer/README.md

 # VideoPlayer

+## Features

-- Play Youtube videos with more Player controls and capabilities like change Pitch or loop start and end of a Video.
+- Play Youtube videos with more Player controls and capabilities like change Pitch, Tempo or loop clip of a Video.

-- Either use Share option on Youtube App or copy Video URL and paste it in the this app to play video.
+- Either use Share option on Youtube App or copy Video URL and paste it in the app to play videos directly from YouTube.

+- List/Play Local videos